codefox-inc/sparkn-contracts/README.md

 It has several functions.

--   Owner can use it to set new contests.
+-   The owner can use it to set new contests.
 -   The organizer can use it to deploy proxy and distribute prizes to winners.
 -   The organizer can use meta transaction to send signature to someone else to deploy proxy and distribute prizes to winners.
 -   The owner can deploy proxy and distribute prizes to winners if organizer did not call the function in time.
 -   The owner can distribute the tokens stuck in the proxy after its depployment.
 -   Anyone can call `getProxyAddress()` to get the address of the proxy.
 -   It contains a whitelist.

+This contract inherits the `Ownable` contract from OpenZeppelin for access control.
+And it inherits the `EIP712` contract from OpenZeppelin for meta transaction. `_hashTypedDataV4` is used for function `deployProxyAndDistributeBySignature()`.

 #### `Distributor.sol`